AlexToop/BBC-Game-Of-Life-Submission/README.md

-Disclaimer: I am not affiliated with BBC.
+Disclaimer: I am not affiliated with the BBC.
 This project is a submission for review.